 Proper protection and use of Company assets and assets entrusted to it by others, including proprietary information, is a fundamental responsibility of each associate of the Company.
 Associates must comply with security programs to safeguard such assets against unauthorized use or removal, as well as against loss by criminal act or breach of trust.
 The provisions hereof relating to protection of the Company’s property also apply to property of others entrusted to it (including proprietary and confidential information).

 The removal from the Company’s facilities of the Company’s property is prohibited, unless authorized by the Company.
 This applies to furnishings, equipment, and supplies, as well as property created or obtained by the Company for its exclusive use – such as client lists, files, personnel information, reference materials and reports, computer software, data processing programs and data bases.
-Except as is customary or necessary for the performance of an individual's specific job responsibilities, neither originals nor copies of these materials may be removed from the Company’s premises or used for purposes other than the Company’s business without prior written authorization from the Compliance Committee.
+Neither originals nor copies of these materials may be removed from the Company’s premises or used for purposes other than the Company’s business without prior written authorization from the Compliance Committee.

 The Company’s products and services are its property; contributions made by any associate to their development and implementation are the Company’s property and remain the Company’s property even if the individual’s employment or directorship terminates.